Kamehameha V: Career

-From 1852 to 1855 he served on the Privy Council of State, and from 1852 to 1862 in the House of Nobles.
-He was Minister of the Interior from 1857 to 1863, chief justice of the supreme court from 1857 to 1858, and held other offices.
-His more charismatic younger brother Prince Alexander Liholiho was crowned to become the King Kamehameha IV in 1854.
-In 1862, he was officially added to the line of succession in an amendment to the 1852 Constitution of the Kingdom of Hawaii.
+On August 5, 1862, Lot was included in a proposed amendment to the 1852 Constitution of the Kingdom of Hawaii concerning the line of succession.
 Lot and his heirs, followed by his sister Princess Victoria and her heirs, would succeed in the case his brother died without any legitimate heirs.
-The change was made shortly before the death of Prince Albert Kamehameha, the only son of Kamehameha IV, on August 23, 1862.
+The proposed change was made shortly before the death of Prince Albert Kamehameha, the only son of Kamehameha IV, on August 23, 1862.
+Under Article 105 of the Constitution, however, a proposed amendment had to be approved by a subsequent legislature before becoming part of the Constitution.
+Kamehameha IV died on November 30, 1863, before the amendment could be considered by the subsequent legislature.